 Ongoing Studies

 The small population size of Oregon Vesper Sparrow is well-documented, but the causes of its at-risk status remain speculative.
-As with most migratory birds, declines may be caused by habitat factors on their breeding grounds, wintering grounds, or migration stopover areas.
+As with most migratory birds, declines may be caused by factors on their breeding grounds, wintering grounds, or migration stopover areas.
 This makes underlying causes difficult to pinpoint, but potential factors include: loss and degradation of habitat due to development, fire suppression, exotic species, and/or agriculture, or increased use of pesticides near grassland habitat.
 Oregon Vesper Sparrows may also be declining due to factors that affect small population sizes in general.
 Small populations lack genetic diversity and are less able to rebound after environmentally harsh years, breeding seasons with low productivity, disease, or natural disasters such as fires, floods, and drought.

 Recognizing that conservation occurs across many fronts, KBO also nurtures an environmental ethic through community outreach and education.
 The integration of community science into our Oregon Vesper Sparrow research directly contributes to the science, while having the added value of raising awareness for this lesser-known and at-risk songbird (see Engagement and Education for more detail).